 Entrepreneurs are a unique breed, and running your own musician business requires a special set of skills and characteristics.
 Here are what I consider to be the top seven qualities of a successful music entrepreneur.
 If you think you might need development in one or more areas, I’ve provided some suggestions as to how you can make changes and invest in your entrepreneurial future.

-For a more holistic approach to taking charge of your music career, I strongly suggest looking into Soundfly’s goal-oriented mentorship program, the Headliners Club.
+For a more holistic approach to taking charge of your music career, I strongly suggest checking out Soundfly’s goal-oriented custom mentorship program.
 Just fill out a quick form to tell us about your musical goals and we’ll set you up with an expert Soundfly Mentor in that field who will work with you over the course of a month to help you take a major step forward with your music career.

 1. Passion and Creativity